Stability, corners, and other 2-dimensional shapes: Corners and squares

-In \cite[Proposition 2.2]{PSW98}, Pillay, Scanlon and Wagner observed a particular behaviour in simple theories for dense (or rather, generic) \emph{principal} types (that is, those contained in the trivial coset $\GO M$).
-In \cite[Theorem 3.3]{MPP21} their result was adapted to the case of Loeb measures in order to provide a model-theoretic proof of Roth's theorem on arithmetic progressions of length $3$.
-Before stating a summary of the results obtained in \cite{MPP21}, we introduce the following terminology. \begin{definition} Squaring \emph{preserves dense elements} in the non-standard finite group $G$ if for every element $a$ and every countable set of parameters $B$, we have that $a$ is dense over $B$ if and only the element $a^2=a\cdot a$ is. \end{definition}

-Squaring preserves dense elements whenever squaring has finite fibres.
-A nonstandard finite group obtained as an ultraproduct of finite groups of odd order has no involutions, so squaring always preserves dense elements \cite[Remark 6.2]{MPP21}.
-A relevant fact from \cite{MPP21} is the following.

-\begin{fact} \textup{(}\cite[Theorem 6.1]{MPP21}\textup{)} Whenever squaring preserves dense elements, for every dense element $a$ over in $M$, there are $b$ and $c$ in $\tp(a/M)$ with $(a, c)$ in good position over $M$ and $a\cdot c=b^2$. \end{fact} Note that the pair $(a, b)$ is again in good position over $M$, since $b$ must be dense over $M\cup\{a\}$, for $b^2=a\cdot c$ is.

-We now have all the ingredients in order to state our main result. \begin{theorem} Consider a non-standard finite group $G$ as well as two internal subsets $X$ of $G^{n}$ and $Y$ of $G^{m}$ and an internal relation $S$ on $X\times Y$, all defined over a countable rich subset $M$.
-If $S$ is dense and robustly $k$-stable for some $k\ge 1$, then $S$ contains a dense collection of both naive and of BMZ corners.
-Specifically, for every $g$ in $\GO M$ which is dense over $M$, there are $a$ in $X$ and $b$ in $Y$ such that $(g, b, a)$ is in good position over $M$ (and thus $\tp(a,b, g/M)$ is dense) with all four points in $S$.
+We now have all the ingredients in order to state our main result. \begin{theorem} Consider a non-standard finite group $G$ along with an internal relation $S$ on $G\times G$ defined over a countable rich subset $M$.
+If $S$ is dense and almost surely $k$-stable for some $k\ge 1$, then for every $g$ in $\GO M$ which is dense over $M$, the internal set